CANADA STOCKS-TSX falls as deal news pressures Cenovus, CIBC

 stock, up from the earlier $3.8 billion offer.

-U.S. economy grew at a faster pace in the fourth quarter than
+the U.S. economy grew at a faster pace in the fourth quarter

 operations in the United States.